-The newest class of Tulanians includes just over 1,800 students.
-With more than 43,000 applications (a 60% increase over the last 5 years), the Class of 2024's acceptance rate is 11%, the most selective class in university history.
-Moreover, Tulane’s yield — the number of students who were admitted into the university who actually go on to enroll — rose to about 36%, a 73% increase since before Satyajit's time as Dean of Admission.
+With more than 45,000 applications (a 42% increase over the last 5 years), the Class of 2025's acceptance rate is 9.73%, the most selective class in university history.
+Moreover, Tulane’s yield — the number of students who were admitted into the university who actually go on to enroll — rose to about 46%, a 96%increase since before Satyajit's time as Dean of Admission.

 "The Tulane experience is resonating with a lot of academically strong high school seniors, the ability to come into Newcomb-Tulane College and really have their entire paths open to them, in terms of which majors they can choose; the interdisciplinarity that we can provide; the fact that so many of our students do a double major; research opportunities; the ability to engage in the community and really cross boundaries — that’s why our numbers are where they are."

-The new class is also diverse, with almost one-third identifying as a student of color or an international student.
-The states with the most students in the Class of 2024 are New York, California, and Louisiana.
-Seventeen countries are represented.
+The new class is also diverse, with almost one-third identifying as a student of color or an international student (26% BIPOC, 5% International).
+The states with the most students in the Class of 2024 are New York, California, Louisiana and Illinois.
+Twenty three countries are represented.

 "An institution of our caliber should have students that come from different parts of the country and the world," Satyajit said.